lerna-lite/lerna-lite/README.md

 ### CLI Installation

-Minimum installation to get started with Lerna-Lite and its CLI.

 ```sh
 npm i @lerna-lite/cli -D -W
 ```

-will give you access to the following list of commands:
+Minimum installation to get started with Lerna-Lite and its CLI, that will give you access to the following list of commands:

 | Command | Description |
 | ------- | ----------- |